wavefrontHQ/help/create_event.md

 There are two ways to create events:
-<li><strong>Events page</strong> - Click the <strong>Create Event</strong> button located at the top of the filter bar.</span></li>
+<li><strong>Events</strong> - Click the <strong>Create Event</strong> button located at the top of the filter bar.</span></li>
-<li><strong>Chart</strong> - Click the flag icon <i class="fa fa-flag"></i> located on the far right side of the time bar.
-Hover over the chart and align your cursor with the point in time at which you wish to insert the event.
-To make the event instantaneous, simply click at that point.
-If the start and end time for the desired event are included in the current time window, you can also click, hold, and drag across that window.</li>
+<li><strong>Chart</strong> - Click the flag icon <i class="fa fa-flag"></i> located on the far right side of the time
+bar.
+Hover over the chart and set your cursor at a point in time.
+To make the event instantaneous, click that point.
+If the start and end time for the desired event are included in the current time window, click, hold, and drag across the window.</li>
 </ul>

-In the Create Event page, fill the in properties:
+In the Create Event page, fill the in event properties:
 <dl>
 <dt>Name</dt>
 <dd>The name displayed on the Events page and when you hover over an event icon on the X-axis of a chart.</dd>